 So what can employers do to protect both their business and their employees?

 Implementing a no mobile device policy is a good place to start.
 Organizations that work with vulnerable populations, like children, people with developmental disabilities, or the elderly, should implement a policy that bans employees from having their cell phones with them while working.
 Employees can keep their phones where they store their personal belongings while at work.
 Reassure employees that in an emergency, their families can contact them by using the organization’s phone number.

 As hard as this can be, everyone in the organization needs to follow this rule, from supervisors and managers all the way down.
 This will make it much more likely that employees will “buy in” and accept the rule.
 In addition, cell phone policies, like all policies, are meaningless unless they’re enforced.
 Have realistic consequences for what will happen if an employee is caught with a cell phone.
 These consequences must apply across the board, not just for younger or newer employees.

 The only way to get employees to accept a no-cell phone policy is to train them on why the policy is necessary.
 Providing employees with examples of how quickly careers and reputations are ruined by one unfortunate post is a great way to start.
-A quick Google search will pull up many examples, from a childcare employee firedfor writing about how much she hates being around kids, to the Yelp employee fired after posting a letter criticizing her employer.
+A quick Google search will pull up many examples, from childcare employees fired for posting photos of children in their care, to employees in other fields fired after posting complaints about their employers.
 Clear training on what’s expected regarding cell phone use on the job and consequences for not following the rules are important.

 Finally, establishing a “no photos” policy for the entire organization is another good idea.
 A real camera, not a cell phone, should be used to take photos for marketing or communication purposes..
 This will make it easier to spot an employee taking photos with a phone.
 Again, having consistent consequences for anyone caught breaking this rule is crucial.